parbash/LanJanitor/README.md

 ## Features
 ### 0.1
 * CRUD servers from DB
+* Check for updates
+* Install Updates

-### In development...
+### 0.2
+* Added login system (default: admin/admin) with session-based authentication
+* Password can be changed from the settings page
-* Detect how many updates are required
+* Detect if reboot is required using Ansible and update the DB
+* Change index.html to display the actual reboot status with icons
+* Add a button to reboot server with a confirmation popup
+* Ping each server when the server list is loaded and display the ping status in the Bootstrap card with a green check or red X icon

 ### ToDo...
-* Detect if reboot is required
-* Reboot server
-* Install updates
-* Support for Ubuntu 20.04 servers
+* (Your next features here)

 ## Installation
 ### Manual

+### Default Login

+* Username: `admin`
+* Password: `admin`

 1. Pull repo files